-Students who are currently in Grade 7 should take the Middle Test.
+Students who are currently in Grade 6 or 7 should take the Middle Test.
 Students who are currently in Grade 8 or above should take the Upper Test.
 Either the Standard Test or the Flex Test is acceptable — the test is the same, it’s just the way they’re administered that’s different.
 The Standard Test is administered around the world on eight Saturdays throughout the academic year, whereas the Flex Test is offered at other times.
 You can take multiple Standard Tests throughout the year, but you can only take one Flex Test in a testing year (August 1 – July 31).

 When you register for a test, include UCC (test centre 7858) as a score recipient when you register so that we receive test results in a timely manner.
 If you don’t indicate UCC as a score recipient when you register, you can log back into your SSAT account at any time and add UCC as a score recipient.
 Here are instructions on how to do that.
 We cannot accept test results sent to us by email, we must receive them directly from SSAT.

 Test scores are used along with other information gathered during the admission process to give us a big-picture view of our applicants.
 In some cases, we require test results before selecting a candidate for an interview.
 There is no minimum score requirement.